klomfar/BridgeEngine/README.md

 **Improvements**

 - **1440x1080** video capture format enabled for iPhone 8. *Bridge engine selects this format automatically so no code changes are needed.*
-- Small stereo rendering performance (0.2ms per frame) improvement in Scenekit
+- Small stereo rendering performance (0.2ms per frame) improvement in SceneKit

 **Fixes**

 - Fixed: Black screen on first launch
 - Fixed: Turning on bluetooth causes app to freeze
-- Fixed: Auto Exposure not working in Unity Plugin
+- Fixed: Auto Exposure while relocalizing `kBEAutoExposeWhileRelocalizing` now works in Unity Plugin
-- Fixed: Relocalization sign not showing in Scenekit
+- Fixed: Relocalization sign not showing in SceneKit

 ### Improvements in Beta 6.1: iOS 11 and Unity Updates